Illusions on a Double Dimple

-Illusions on a Double Dimple is the second album by the German progrock group Triumvirat.
+Illusions on a Double Dimple is the second album by the German progressive rock group Triumvirat.
 It was a breakthrough for the band, which started to open shows in a U.S. tour for Fleetwood Mac.
-Triumvirat played the album in its entirety, and the tour resulted in increased popularity for the band in a number of countries.
-Triumvirat's popularity increased with their next release, Spartacus.
+Triumvirat played the album in its entirety, and the tour resulted in increased popularity for the band in a number of countries, popularity which would further increase with their next release, Spartacus.